malramsay64/personal_site/content/post/scraping_data_from_facebook.md

     print(f'The Facebook page for {page} has {get_num_likes(page)} likes')
 ```

-This will print the results to the screen,
+This prints the results to the screen,
-which is not useful for longer term analysis.
+which is not useful for longer term analysis
+although it is easy to see that everything is working as expected.

-There are many different methods for saving this data for later analysis.
+There are many different methods for storing this data for later analysis,
+from a simple csv file to a sqlite database.
 I am most familiar with pandas and HDF5 files,
-so my loop looked like;
+hence these were my tools of choice
+resulting in the data collection loop below.

 ```python
 import pandas